-Thirty-Five Years of Bet Ha'am
+Thirty-Six Years of Bet Ha'am

 Since its creation in 1985, Congregation Bet Ha’am has been an open-door community for Jewish ritual, connection, and engagement.
 Beginning with our chosen name, Bet Ha’am (“House of the People”), the congregation developed as a grassroots organization, open to creativity and innovation.
 Interfaith couples and progressive Jews not quite comfortable with the environment of more traditional congregations formed the founding core of the community.
 Many who came were strangers, not affiliated with any formal Jewish groups, looking to take a step towards Jewish community.
 From this beginning, the fundamental elements of the spirit of Bet Ha’am were established: to welcome Jews from all backgrounds, embrace interfaith families, emphasize the creation of community, and maintain an open and progressive approach to ritual.
 The founding spirit of Bet Ha’am continues to guide the community as we grow together to maintain a caring and dynamic home for Reform Judaism in Southern Maine.

-We warmly welcome all who wish to enter our doors—Jews and those who interested in Reform Judaism.
+We warmly welcome all who wish to enter our doors—Jews and those who are interested in Reform Judaism.
 Inside our doors and in our garden, you will today find a thriving community from roughly 350 households who engage in Jewish life and learning while developing connections to each other and to the world around them.

 One of our scrolls is a loaned Holocaust scroll.
 You can read more about Czech Torah #322 here.

 We use this scroll during our dor v’dor (from generation to generation) processions at b’nai mitzvah ceremonies.